 What vaccinations will my new pet have?

 Our canines come with a distemper/parvo, bordetella, and rabies vaccination and a deworming.
 If old enough they have been tested for heartworm disease.
-Both dogs and cats are microchipped, have a fecal sample that was cleared of parasites and spayed or neutered before going home.
+Both dogs and cats are microchipped and are spayed or neutered before going home.
 Felines receive a vaccine that prevents Feline Rhinotracheitis, Calicivirus, and Panleukopenia and a deworming.
 Felines have also been tested for FIV/Felv.
 You will receive a copy of all vaccinations and medical information at the time of adoption.
+It is highly suggested you take a fecal sample from your new pet to your veterinarian to check for internal parasites.

 Can my dog at home meet the dog I’m interested in?